Rajib-Mardi/Deploy-a-web-app-inside-the-cluster-with-its-dependent-services-and-configure-monitoring-for-it/README.md

 _________________________________________________________________________________

 ### Project:
-* Configure Monitoring for Own Application
+* Deploy a web app inside the cluster with its dependent services and configure monitoring for it
 ### Technologiesused:

 * Prometheus, Kubernetes, Node.js, Grafana, Docker, Docker Hub